 Finding accommodation in Malaysia

-Renting property in Malaysia
+Renting accommodation in Malaysia

-The tenant will be responsible for their own water, electricity, sewerage, phone and Internet bills, and might also be required to pay a deposit on these utilities before moving in.
+The tenant will usually be responsible for their own water, electricity, sewerage, phone and internet bills, and may also be required to pay a deposit on these utilities before moving in.

 Buying property in Malaysia